 We believe that we have seen encouraging signs of recovery from the effects of the COVID-19 pandemic.
-There has been a significant increase in the amount of requests for proposal and other customer inquiries since the beginning of 2021.
-We expect going forward that pent-up demand from more widespread immunity to the COVID-19 virus and societal reopening may help compensate for lower sales in prior periods.
+There has been a significant increase in the amount of requests for proposal and other customer inquiries since the beginning of 2021, which leads us to believe that companies are starting to prepare to spend at previous or increased levels.
+We expect going forward that pent-up demand from more widespread immunity to the COVID-19 virus and societal reopening will help compensate for lower sales in prior periods.

 We believe that we have fully complied with all state and local requirements relating to COVID-19.
-As described above, we have undertaken various measures in an effort to mitigate the spread of COVID-19.
-We have also enacted business continuity plans, which may make maintaining our normal level of corporate operations, quality controls and internal controls difficult.
+As described above, we have undertaken various measures in an effort to mitigate the spread of COVID-19, including encouraging employees to work remotely if possible.
+We also have enacted business continuity plans, which may make maintaining our normal level of corporate operations, quality controls and internal controls difficult.
 Moreover, the COVID-19 pandemic may cause temporary or long-term disruptions in our supply chains and/or delays in the delivery of our inventory.
 Further, the COVID-19 pandemic and mitigation efforts may also adversely affect our customers' financial condition, resulting in reduced spending for the products we sell.